Meet Christina Pumariega

 Why do you feel it’s necessary and important to tell this story now?

-I can see and feel the echoes of this story in our own society.
-The struggles of these women have become more relevant in light of ICE raids.
+I can hear the echoes of this story in our own society.
+The struggles and triumphs of these women continue to teach us, even directly, by way of our own ICE raids in the United States.
 I live in Los Angeles and every day we see the ramifications of people disappearing.

 Your play reads like poetry; the language is very spare.
 Do you read a lot of poetry?